jamesjonesmath/canvancement/canvas-data/php/README.md

 # Canvas Data PHP Code
+## HMAC Signature
+The [hmac_signature.php](hmac_signature.php) file is a code snippet to show how to compute the HMAC signature needed to authenticate the API request.
+This is not intended to be used alone, but for the function to be included in your other source code.

 ## API
 The [API](api.php) code creates a new class called **CanvasDataAPI** that includes allows you to access the Canvas Data API.